 We always recommend that you have multiple forms of payment when traveling; debit card, credit card, checks, and cash because your card(s) could not work for many different reasons when traveling.

 Q: Who should I contact if I suspect someone has fraudulently used my card?

 A: Call Directions Card Services department to determine how to file a claim.

 Q: Why isn’t Directions protecting my information?

-A: A 3rd party merchant did not have sufficient protections in place to secure their network.
-We, unfortunately, do not have the ability to monitor the security systems of merchants around the world.
+A: A third party merchant did not have sufficient protections in place to secure their network.
+Directions cannot monitor the security systems of merchants around the world.